sucharita1/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard-Analysis
-Migrate an employee database previously on Excel and VBA to SQL for Pewlett Hackard, a technology company and applying data  modelling, engineering, analaysis skills on the database to handle an upcoming silver tsunami.
+Migrate an employee database previously on Excel and VBA to SQL for Pewlett Hackard, a technology company and applying data  modelling, engineering, analysis skills on the database to handle an upcoming silver tsunami.

 ## Overview of the Pewlett-Hackard-Analysis
 Bobby is an HR Analyst in Pewlett-Hackard.
 As baby boomers are retiring at a rapid pace so we need to help Bobby and his manager in the following tasks.